areed333/TipCalculatorApp/README.md

 Describe any challenges encountered while building the app.

-    This was my first time using Swift and creating an iOS application of any kind.
-The main challenges I had were becoming familiar with firstly, the Swift language, and secondly, the Xcode platform.
-Learning about storyboards, and the sequence of different controllers (e.g. view controllers and navigation controllers) also required some time to learn enough of to be able to complete the project functionally.
+    *The main challenges I had involved the time needed to learn about Swift and Xcode as a platform.
+I had zero experience with Swift and zero experience developing a mobile application using Xcode.
+    *Since Xcode is a robust platform, it was very interesting learning about the use of storyboards along with the sequence of different controllers (e.g. view controllers and navigation controllers); in order to take this recently learned information and apply it to creating a functional application took some time to work through.
+    *Time was also spent learning about how to add Settings to this iOS application to specify a default tip value as opposed to waiting for the user to explicitly select a tip value.
+In the future, I will be able to apply this knowledge to further enhancing iOS web applications in the near future.

 ## License